Meshiest/autocr/README.md

       -l, --list              Only display shows from the config list -s, --sort              Sort by number of episodes (instead of score) -h, --help              output usage information
+    dash                      WIP - Runs a webserver with todo and airing pages in fancy format

 ## Notes